SAPhow/SAP.how/_posts/gui-design/2020-03-28-how-to-automate-unit-testing-in-abap.md

 - SAP S/4HANA 1809
 ---

+> Code without tests is bad code.
+It doesn’t matter how well-written it is; it
+> doesn’t matter how pretty or object-oriented or well-encapsulated it is.
+With
+> tests, we can change the behavior of our code quickly and verifiably.
+Without
+> them, we really don’t know if our code is getting better or worse.
+>
+> -- <cite>Michael Feathers, Working Effectively with Legacy Code</cite>

 Imagine, you could automatically test any change you (or your developer) made.
 And not just small isolated tests, you could immediately check if **any** of enhanced functionality is impacted.
 Sounds like magic but it is already an